vinsin21/backend_sush/README.md

 ### Purpose:

 This model is used to store medical prescriptions given by doctors to patients.
 It maintains a record of the prescribed medications or treatments, linking them to both the doctor and the patient.

-## Additional Suggestions

-1. **Consistent Naming Conventions**: Ensure consistent naming conventions for fields and models.
-2. **Validation and Constraints**: Add validation and constraints to ensure data integrity.
-3. **Indexes**: Add indexes to frequently queried fields for better performance.
-4. **Relations**: Clearly define relationships and foreign keys to enforce referential integrity.
-5. **Timestamps**: Add fields for creation and update timestamps if needed.

-Feel free to reach out if you have any questions or need further clarifications!

-le readme.md tayar